daianalogy/GOemail/README.md

 ## **About Security**

-You can set email configuration trough  enviroment variables before run this programm for the first time but it's up to you if you set encoded values or not.
+You can set email configuration trough  environment variables before run this programm for the first time but it's up to you if you set encoded values or not.

-If you do it trought the first execution of this program your email configuration enviroment variables will be encoded when you export them.
+If you do it trought the first execution of this program your email configuration environment variables will be encoded when you export them.

 This isn't a guarantee of a hard security but a layer.